 \section{General curved mirror : the conic sections}

-Let us consider the curved mirrors whose shapes are the geometrical figures generated from the rotation of two dimensional conic sections about their symmetry axes.
-These shapes are well known in the constructions of astronomical instruments~\cite{Watson99}.
-It is worth to note that the discussion of conic sections is also useful for construction of mathematical models to predict the theoretical change of corneal asphericity after the eye surgery~\cite{Gantinel01}, although it is beyond our scope of discussion.
+Let us consider curved mirrors whose shapes are the geometrical figures generated from the rotation of two dimensional conic sections about their symmetry axes.
+These shapes are well known in the construction of astronomical instruments~\cite{Watson99}.
+It is worth noting that the discussion of conic sections is useful for construction of mathematical models to predict the theoretical change of corneal asphericity after the eye surgery~\cite{Gantinel01}, although it is beyond our scope of discussion.

 The general mathematical description of the two dimensional conic sections~\cite{Watson99,Baker43,Gantinel01} is given by

 where $l$ is the horizontal distance from the optical center of the mirror system, $h$ is the vertical distance from the principal axis of the mirror system, $e$ is the eccentricity of the conic section, and $R$ is the apical radius of curvature (apex), given by